Supreme Court revives lawsuit from Atlanta family whose home was wrongly raided by the FBI

-WASHINGTON (AP) — Supreme Court revives lawsuit from Atlanta family whose home was wrongly raided by the FBI.
+WASHINGTON (AP) — An Atlanta family whose home was wrongly raided by the FBI will get a new day in court, the Supreme Court ruled unanimously on Thursday.

+The decision revives a lawsuit filed after a predawn 2017 raid in which armed members of an FBI SWAT team smashed in a front door and set off a flashbang grenade, pointing guns at a couple and terrifying a 7-year-old boy before realizing they were in the wrong house.

+The FBI team quickly apologized and left for the right place, with the team leader later saying that his personal GPS device had led him to the wrong address.
+But Trina Martin and her then-boyfriend, Toi Cliatt, and her son were left with lasting trauma and a damaged home.

 Keep Reading